 TTM Technologies, Inc. Reports Fiscal First Quarter 2023 Results

-/EIN News/ -- SANTA ANA, Calif., May 03, 2023 (GLOBE NEWSWIRE) -- TTM Technologies, Inc. (NASDAQ: TTMI), a leading global manufacturer of technology solutions including engineered systems, radio frequency (“RF”) components and RF microwave/microelectronic assemblies, and printed circuit boards (“PCB”), today reported results for the first quarter fiscal 2023, which ended on April 3, 2023.
+SANTA ANA, Calif., May 03, 2023 (GLOBE NEWSWIRE) -- TTM Technologies, Inc. TTMI, a leading global manufacturer of technology solutions including engineered systems, radio frequency ("RF") components and RF microwave/microelectronic assemblies, and printed circuit boards ("PCB"), today reported results for the first quarter fiscal 2023, which ended on April 3, 2023.

 First Quarter 2023 Highlights